wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 Origin follows your alliance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You may choose to define the origin of the field based on the alliance you are one.
-With this approach, the positive x-axis always points away from the your alliance wall.
+With this approach, the positive x-axis always points away from your alliance wall.

 When you are on the blue alliance, your origin looks like this: